kimjoar/writings/views.md

 removed without being afraid of how it impacts the rest of the application.

-Just as an example, to test this bit of code, we can initialize it with `$('<div></div>')` instead of `$('.user')`.
-Thus, we can call `showImage` and then check that the image is present in `view.el`, i.e. no DOM needed as every thing lives in the jQuery object.
-In code using Jasmine:
+Just as an example, to test this bit of code we can initialize it with `$('<div></div>')` instead of `$('.user')`.
+Thus, we can call `showImage` and then check that the image is present in `view.el`, i.e. no DOM is needed as every thing lives in the jQuery object.
+Let's look at a code example using Jasmine:

 ```javascript
 describe('user view', function() {